Course Catalog 2011-2012

 |Study Coordinator:||Elina Orava|

-- The compulsory courses of basic and common studies are listed below.
-In addition, the student selects freely additional courses from the list of elective courses to complete at least the minimum requirement of 15 credits.
+The extent of basic and common studies is 15 credits.
+The compulsory courses of 8 credits are listed above.
+In addition, the student selects freely additional courses from the list of complementary courses to complete at least the minimum requirement of 15 credits.

 |Study block||Credit points|